+You need to have grade 6 or higher at your school, too.
 K-5 only schools can’t apply for this specific grant.

 The Toshiba Grant allows schools to get $5,000 or more in funding towards STEM programs.
 There are two Toshiba grants, one for more than $5,000 and for less than $5,000.

 If you are successful, you can get enough money to fund the complete Makers Empire 3D printing program at the school, for multiple years, including 3D printers, starting supplies, professional development, software, lesson plans etc.

 With the grant up to $5,000, schools can fund two medium-sized 3D printers, filament, online training, Maker Empire 3D design software, professional development, and curriculum aligned lesson plans for 24 months.

 The grant for more than $5,000 allows schools to fund three 3D printers and 36 months full Makers Empire access!